-Chana masala recipe – Easy chole recipe with minimum ingredients.
+Chana masala recipe – Easy chole recipe with minimum ingredients made in restaurant style.
 This chana masala yields one of the most delicious gravy that goes great with roti, bhatura, naan,poori and even with plain basmati rice or variety rice like jeera rice, biryani rice, ghee rice.
 There are so many ways a chana masala is prepared, this is the one that is our favorite at home and tastes like a restaurant style gravy.

-I often make this easy paneer chana recipe if making for breakfast or lunch box.
+I often make this dry chana masala and this easy paneer chana recipe if making for breakfast or lunch box.
 But this restaurant style recipe is very very delicious due to the roasted onion and tomatoes in it.
 This lends a unique aroma and creamy taste to the gravy.
 It is a quick and easy recipe good for home preparation with very less oil.

 Step by step photos on how to make chana masala recipe